directus/directus/docs/extensions/sdk-composables.md

 Rather than needing to rewrite logic from scratch, extension developers can leverage primitives like `useApi()` or `useStores()`, to abstract away complexity when building extensions.

-Some commonly used composables include:

-### useApi()
+## useApi()

 The `useApi` composable allows extensions to make requests to endpoints within Directus.
+It acts as a wrapper around the axios library.

-Here’s a sample code of how to use it:
+Here’s a sample code of how to implement `useApi`

 ```ts
 <script setup>